Thank you! Your submission has been received!

 Treatment of shoulder dislocation

-The usual dislocation of the shoulder - what is the essence of this problem?
+Recurrent shoulder dislocation — what is the underlying problem?

 The habitual dislocation of the shoulder is a chronic problem that usually develops as a result of rupture and incapacity of the structures that stabilize the shoulder.